vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onSocialActionFinished(SocialActionFinishedEvent socialActionFinishedEvent) {
 	// A SocialActionFinishedEvent contains the following:
-	// provider         = the provider on which the social action has finished
+	// Provider         = the provider on which the social action has finished
-	// socialActionType = the social action (like, post status, etc..) that finished
+	// SocialActionType = the social action (like, post status, etc..) that finished
-	// payload          = an identification string that you can give when you initiate
+	// Payload          = an identification string that you can give when you initiate
 	//                    the social action operation and want to receive back upon completion

 	// ... your game specific implementation here ...